 Registering a Weighing/Measuring Device or an Electronic Point of Sale Station

 The Weights and Measures Program registers weighing or measuring devices to ensure consumer protection and rights.
 To register a device, contact the Environmental Health Weights & Measure program staff.
 A registration fee will be required.
 See the Fee Schedule under Helpful Links for more information.

 Point of Sale Station

 The Weights and Measures Program is responsible for registering and inspecting all point of sale stations.
 A "point of sale station" is defined as individual or separate equipment that is capable of recovering electronically stored price information that is used to charge consumers for the purchase of commodities.
-For more information about point of sale registration, click here (pdf).
-Contact the Environmental Health Department with any questions.
+Point of sale registration is governed by the Point of Sale Ordinance which was passed in 2010.

 Making a Complaint